Are you struggling to decide the better approach for promoting your business – Marketing vs advertising? You've come to the right place.

 5. Measurement of Marketing and Advertising

 Marketing and advertising both measure the number of people they reach.
 But in different ways.
-Marketing count different metrics and advertising count different metrics.
+Marketing counts different metrics and advertising counts different metrics.
 Let's find out how they measure success.

 Marketing counts the number of people who are reached and then make at least one purchase.
 One way to think about it is that marketing uses statistical measurements to help a company determine whether or not its ads are working.

 For example, if a marketing campaign has 5,000 impressions but only 100 conversions, this means that out of all those people who have seen the ad, only 2 percent were interested in buying your product.

 So, marketing will give you two important data:

 Advertising is measured by impressions or how many people see the ad.
 It will just tell us how many people saw the ad, without taking into account if they were actually interested in our product or not.